-- 1. What results does the organization want to achieve with the program? - 2.
-Who is the sponsor and owner of the program? - 3.
-Who are the key stakeholders to be involved in the planning and implementation process? - 4.
-What is the role of leadership and the board of directors in establishing, overseeing and monitoring the program? - Will the program encourage employee questions and input or only request allegations of wrongdoing?
-Best practice is to encourage all types of contacts. - 6.
-Will the hotline be "marketed" as an alternative to other reporting avenues or will there be an expectation that employees exhaust other avenues before using the hotline?
-Best practice is to market as an alternative rather than a "last resort." - 7.
-How will the results and outcomes of reports received be measured and reported? - 8.
-How will ongoing program quality and effectiveness be monitored? - 9.
-Will the organization publish sanitized statistics regarding the numbers and types of issues raised through the program?
-Best practice is to do so. - 10.
-How will the organization address and respond to concerns of retaliation?
+- What results does the organization want to achieve with the program? - 2 Who is the sponsor and owner of the program? - Who are the key stakeholders to be involved in the planning and implementation process? - What is the role of leadership and the board of directors in establishing, overseeing and monitoring the program? - Will the program encourage employee questions and input or only request allegations of wrongdoing?
+Best practice is to encourage all types of contacts. - 6 How does your organization promote awareness and availability of the reporting channels? - 7 How will the results and outcomes of reports received be measured and reported? - 8 How will ongoing program quality and effectiveness be monitored?

+- Will the organization publish sanitized statistics regarding the numbers and types of issues raised through the program?
+Best practice is to do so. - How will the organization address and respond to concerns of retaliation?